funilrys/PyFunceble/docs/usage/from-a-terminal.rst

         --dns DNS [DNS ...]
 Set the DNS server(s) we have to work with.
 Multiple space separated DNS server can be given.
                                 Configured value: Follow OS DNS
+        --dns-lookup-over-tcp
+                                Make all DNS query with TCP.
+Configured
+                                value: True
         -ex, --execution      Switch the default value of the execution time showing.
 Configured value: False
         -f FILE, --file FILE  Read the given file and test all domains inside it.
 If